 Tipping is not mandatory, but it is greatly appreciated.
-Although service and VAT are included in the price, every gesture of tip is welcome with a smile.
+Although service and VAT are included in the price, every gesture of gratuity is welcome with a smile.
 When you arrive at the airport, look for the signs for the VAT refund office or Arion bank, fill out the form, and drop it off before checking your luggage.

 Iceland is the world’s safest country.
 You won’t see many police cars, and you shouldn’t be concerned about crime, but there are traffic cameras to be aware of.